umdenes100/ENES100ArduinoLibrary/README.md

 **If you have an older version of the library on your computer, you _must_ delete it before adding a newer version.**
 Failure to do this may cause file conflicts, and it is not guaranteed that the library will work properly.

 **If using an in-built Wi-Fi module, you must download:**
-ArduinoWebSockets - Gil Maimon
+ArduinoWebSockets - Gil Maimon,
 ArduinoJson - Benoit Blanchon

 ## Setup<a name="setup"></a>